Greater (film): Plot

 The year is 1999 and Marty Burlsworth is awaiting the funeral of his 22-year-old brother, Brandon.
 While others, including Marty's mother, Barbara, have accepted the loss and put their faith in God, Marty can not do that as he does not understand why God would take away his brother on the cusp of his stardom in the NFL.
-That doubt is shared by a stranger, The Farmer, who does what he can to reinforce Marty's anger.
+That doubt is shared by an imaginary stranger, The Farmer, who does what he can to reinforce Marty's anger.

-As preparations for the funeral begin, the story rewinds to when Brandon was a 12-year-old with big dreams of playing for the University of Arkansas, and then his days playing high school football for Harrison High School football coach Tommy Tice.
+As preparations for the funeral begin, the story goes back to when Brandon was a 12-year-old with big dreams of playing for the University of Arkansas, and then his days playing high school football for Harrison High School football coach Tommy Tice.
 It is then that Marty and Brandon's long-estranged father, Leo, an alcoholic former musician, tries to get back into their and Barbara's lives.
 Marty does his best to protect his younger brother, due to being 17 years older than him and often mistaken for being his father.

 When Brandon does not get a scholarship to become an Arkansas Razorback as an offensive guard, he is determined to join the team as a walk-on in 1994.
-Offensive line coach Coach Mike Bender does not believe Brandon will make the team, due to Brandon not being large enough for a Division I-level college lineman.
+Offensive line coach Mike Bender does not believe Brandon will make the team, due to Brandon not being large enough for a Division I-level college lineman.
 The sight of him is not lost on other players such as Nathan Ward, Anthony Lucas, nor Grant Garrett – the latter of whom is assigned as Brandon's roommate – and they make fun of him relentlessly.